-Thanks to idyllic SoCal weather, kids can splash and play at a local water park or splash pad no matter the season.
-From wave machines and wild water slides for big kids to spray zones complete with dunking buckets and giant gushers that will make little ones giggle, scroll down for our list of cool spots to get delightfully drenched!
+Winter weather never stopped SoCal kids from making a splash!
+Let them douse cabin fever by splashing and playing at a local splash pad or water park near you.
+From wave machines and wild water slides for big kids to spray zones complete with dunking buckets and giant gushers that will make little ones giggle, scroll down for our list of super spots to get delightfully drenched!

 Poway Community Swim Center